-Influence of water on business strategy Please explain Water resource considerations are factored into new product development Access to adequate water supply is important to all Enerplus' operational stages including exploration, development and operations.
-At the initial planning stages of new projects Enerplus evaluates potential water sources to ensure that sufficient, economically feasible water supply is available for both immediate development and the overall development areas life cycle.
+Influence of water on business strategy Please explain Water resource considerations are factored into site expansions Access to adequate water supply is important to all Enerplus' operational stages including exploration, development and operations.
+At the initial planning stages of new projects and site expansions Enerplus evaluates potential water sources to ensure that sufficient, economically feasible water supply is available for both immediate development and the overall development areas life cycle.
+Only areas with economically viable water supply will be developed.
+Water resource considerations are factored into location planning for new operations Access to adequate water supply is important to all Enerplus' operational stages including exploration, development and operations.
+At the initial planning stages of new projects and site expansions Enerplus evaluates potential water sources to ensure that sufficient, economically feasible water supply is available for both immediate development and the overall development areas life cycle.
 Only areas with economically viable water supply will be developed.